Xeda-Development/XedaWeb/README.md

 # xeda-web
-Just a little website for the introduction / Instalation of the OS
+Just a little website for the introduction / Documentation on every Application we built.